-- 1. The maintenance and compliance of the provisions of Corporate and other applicable laws, rules, regulations, secretarial standards is the responsibility of the management of the Company.
+- 1. Maintenance of secretarial record is the responsibility of the management of the Company.
 Our responsibility is to express an opinion on these secretarial records based on our audit. - 2.
-We have followed the audit practices and process as were appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records.
+We have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in secretarial records.
-We believe that the process and practices we followed provide a reasonable basis for our opinion. - 3.
-We have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company.
-Our examination was limited to the verification of procedure on test basis. - 4.
-Wherever required, we have obtained the Management representation about the compliance of laws, rules and regulations and happening of events etc. - 5.
-The Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.
+We believe that the processes and practices, we followed provide a reasonable basis for our opinion. - 3.
+We have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company. - 4.
+Where ever required, we have obtained the Management representation about the compliance of laws, rules and regulations and happening of events etc. - 5.
+The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
+Our examination was limited to the verification of procedures on test basis. - 6.
+The Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company. - 7.
+The maximum liability of our firm under the secretarial audit in respect of the aggregate of all claims shall not exceed the fee charged by us.